khoa16122004/FastAPI-Practice/README.md

-# Some basic API method request
+# Hello world to Backend

 ## API Execution:
 To run the API file, use the following command: